vedi/restifizer/README.md

 Restifizer supports following methods:
     * GET - selects a set of resources or a resource if a key is specified (see `select`, `selectOne`),
     * POST - saves new instance of resource on the server (see `insert`),
-    * PUT - replaces existing instance of resource with data provided in request (see `update`),
+    * PUT - replaces existing instance of resource with data provided in request (see `replace`),
-    * PATCH - updates fields of existing instance of resource with values provided in request (see `partialUpdate`).
+    * PATCH - updates fields of existing instance of resource with values provided in request (see `update`).
     * DELETE - removes existing instance of resource from the server (see 'delete').

 ### select